 How Do Wearable Pumps Work?

 Wearable pumps use a suction system that mimics your baby's sucking pattern.
 The pump also allows you to adjust the speed and intensity of the suction based on your comfort level and milk flow.
-This means that you can customize the settings to help maximize milk production while still feeling comfortable with the experience.

 Does a Wearable Pump Decrease Milk Supply

-That's why it's important to make sure that you read all instructions carefully before using any kind of pumping device, whether it's a traditional pump or a wearable pump.
+That's why it's important to make sure that you read all instructions carefully before using any kind of pumping device, whether it's a traditional breast pump or a wearable pump.

 Additionally, make sure that you adjust the settings according to what works best for you and your body - don't just keep them at one speed for too long as this could result in decreased milk production over time due to reduced stimulation from the suction process.